 The New Holding Company has entered into employment agreements with Mr. Baum and Mr. Felsinger that will become effective upon the completion of the business combination.
-Each agreement provides for an initial employment term of five years (subject to earlier mandatory retirement at age 65) with automatic one year extensions on the fourth anniversary of the completion of the business combination (and each anniversary thereafter) unless either party elects not to extend the term.
+Each agreement provides for an initial employment term of five years (subject to earlier mandatory retirement at age 65) with automatic one-year extensions on the fourth anniversary of the completion of the business combination (and each anniversary thereafter) unless either party elects not to extend the term.

-Mr. Baum's employment agreement provides that, commencing upon the completion of the business combination and ending on the earlier of September 1, 2000, or the second anniversary of the completion of the business combination, he will serve as Vice-Chairman of the Board of Directors, President and Chief Operating Officer of the New Holding Company and as a member of its Office of the Chairman.
-During the period, if any, commencing on the second anniversary of the completion of the business combination and ending on September 1, 2000, Mr. Baum will be nominated to the position of, and if elected will serve as, Vice-Chairman of the Board, Chief Executive Officer and President of the New Holding Company.
-During the period, if any commencing September 1, 2000, and ending on expiration of his employment agreement, Mr. Baum will be nominated to the position of, and if elected will serve as, Chairman, Chief Executive Officer and President of the New Holding Company.
+Mr. Baum's employment agreement provides that, commencing upon the completion of the business combination and ending on the earlier of September 1, 2000, or the second anniversary of the completion of the business combination, he will serve as Vice Chairman of the Board of Directors, President and Chief Operating Officer of the New Holding Company and as a member of its Office of the Chairman.
+During the period, if any, commencing on the second anniversary of the completion of the business combination and ending on September 1, 2000, Mr. Baum will be nominated to the position of, and if elected will serve as, Vice Chairman of the Board, Chief Executive Officer and President of the New Holding Company.
+During the period, if any, commencing September 1, 2000, and ending on expiration of his employment agreement, Mr. Baum will be nominated to the position of, and if elected to the President of the New Holding on expiration of his employment agreement, Mr. Baum will be nominated to the President of the New Holding Company.
+During the period, if any, commencing September 1, 2000, and ending on expiration of, and if elected will serve as, Chairman, Chief Executive Officer and President of the New Holding Company.